jbajic/blog/_drafts/2026-08-03-pq-quantization.md

 So now that we have trained the PQ codebook and have all the information, how do we actually use the codebook to convert the incoming vectors to the PQ form.

+For the same setup as above we do the following, for every subspace M we calculate the closest centroid in that subspace for a given vector.
+So in our case of 128 dimensional vector split into M subspaces we compare every M-th part of vector against 256 centroids and pick the closes one, and just remember the index of the closest centroid so the transformation is effectively like this:

+`[i_0, ..., i_128]` where every i_n is `float32` is converted to this:
+`[j_0, ..., j_16]` where every j_n is a number of size `kBits`, in this the size is 1B Therefore the reduction in size is from `128 * size_of(float32) = 512 B` to `16 * 1 = 16 B` which is
+exactly 32 times less.

 ## References
  - [Product Quantization for Nearest Neighbor Search](https://inria.hal.science/inria-00514462v2/document)
  - [FAISS](https://github.com/facebookresearch/faiss/wiki)